Laura Graves: Dressage career

-Growing up in Vermont, Laura rode her first pony at an early age when a family friend boarded two ponies at the Graves' farm.
-Laura and her sisters got attached to the ponies what eventually persuaded their parents to trade a washing machine and a tumble-dryer in order to keep them.
-At the age of 15, Laura and her mother bought a foal named Verdades from the Netherlands, a horse that eventually became her Olympic partner.
-Verdades however proved difficult at his early age.
-In 2009 she suffered a broken back after he threw her from the saddle.
-Following the setbacks, Laura decided to focus on her cosmetology studies and sell the horse.
+Growing up in Vermont, Graves rode her first pony at an early age when a family friend boarded two ponies at the Graves' farm.
+Laura and her sisters got attached to the ponies, which persuaded their parents to trade a washing machine and a tumble-dryer in order to keep them.
+At the age of 15, Laura (along with her mother) bought a foal named Verdades from the Netherlands, a horse that eventually became her Olympic partner.
+Verdades, however, proved difficult at his early age.
+In 2009, Graves suffered a broken back after he threw her from the saddle.
+Following the setbacks, she decided to focus on her cosmetology studies and sell the horse.

-After briefly working in Boston, Laura decided to move to Florida and continued pursuing her career as a dressage rider after not being able to sell Verdades because of his opinionated spirit.
+After briefly working in Boston, Graves decided to move to Florida and continued pursuing her career as a dressage rider after not being able to sell Verdades because of his opinionated spirit.

-Laura and Verdades started competing at the international Grand Prix level in 2014.
-At the American Dressage Championships, held in Gladstone, New Jersey, she surprisingly placed 2nd overall and qualified directly for the 2014 World Equestrian Games.
-In the build-up towards the World Equestrian Games, Laura and Verdades competed at the CHIO Aachen 5* event, placing 10th in the freestyle final.
-At the World Games, held in Normandy, France, she finished 5th in the team, 5th in the special and 5th in the freestyle competitions.
+Graves and Verdades started competing at the international Grand Prix level in 2014.
+At the American Dressage Championships, held in Gladstone, New Jersey, they placed 2nd overall and qualified directly for the 2014 World Equestrian Games.
+In the build-up towards the World Equestrian Games, Graves and Verdades competed at the CHIO Aachen 5* event, placing 10th in the freestyle final.
+At the World Games, held in Normandy, France, they finished 5th in the team, 5th in the special, and 5th in the freestyle competitions.

-Graves opened the 2015 dressage season with FEI World Cup Finals in Las Vegas, Nevada, where she finished 4th, narrowly missing out on a podium finish.
+Graves opened the 2015 dressage season with FEI World Cup Finals in Las Vegas, Nevada, where she finished 4th, narrowly missing a podium finish.
 Later that year, she competed at the Pan American Games, which were held in Toronto, Ontario, Canada.
 She won a gold medal in the team and a silver medal in the individual dressage competition, behind her teammate Steffen Peters.

 In 2016, Graves competed at her first Summer Olympics in Rio de Janeiro, Brazil.
 She won a bronze medal in the team competition and earned 4th position individually.

 Following year, Graves and Verdades qualified to compete at the 2017 World Cup Finals in Omaha.
-She eventually finished in a runner-up position, behind Isabell Werth, and thus won her first individual medal.
+She finished in a runner-up position, behind Isabell Werth, and thus won her first individual medal.

 In 2018, Graves successfully defended her World Cup Finals silver medal at the competition held in Paris, France.
-Later that year Laura became the first American dressage rider to be ranked No. 1 in FEI World rankings, after an impressive finish at the World Equestrian Games in Tryon, NC.
+Later that year, she became the first American dressage rider to be ranked No. 1 in FEI World rankings after the World Equestrian Games in Tryon, NC.

 Graves started the 2019 season at the Global Dressage Festival in Wellington, Florida, during which she qualified for the 2019 World Cup Finals.
-At the Finals, which were held in Gothenburg in April, Graves finished in a runner-up position for the third consecutive edition.
+At the Finals, which were held in Gothenburg in April, she finished in a runner-up position for the third consecutive edition.
 On each occasion, she was pipped for the top spot by her great rival Isabell Werth.